ideag/content-cards/readme.txt

 Also since `v0.9.1` you can use `'favicon'` key in `get_cc_data()/the_cc_data()` to display favicon if the remote site provides one.

+= Requirements =

+This plugin requires WP_Cron to be in proper working order.

 == Installation ==

 * Go to your admin area and select Plugins -> Add new from the menu.